KeenoHao/IPv6_Active_Address_List/README.md

 # IPv6 Active Address List
-This is the IPv6 active address of the 1.644 billion probed by [6Massive](https://github.com/KeenoHao/6Massive.git).
+This is the IPv6 active address of the 1.644 billion predicted by [6Massive](https://github.com/KeenoHao/6Massive.git).

 Due to the large number of IPv6 active addresses and the large size of the address file, the file is split into three subfiles.
 Merge the subfiles to get the full active address file.